Online Feedback Droop Scheduling in Distribution Grids for Frequency and Local Voltage Control: Results

-In the following, we compare the proposed approach against a recent online OPF scheme from~\cite{Emiliano2018}, where setpoints of DERs are continuously updated to drive the inverter power outputs to AC OPF solutions.
-For the purpose of this case study, PV irradiance data of a variable sky day from \cite{GAGNEPVDATA} is used.
+In the following, we compare the proposed approach against a recent online OPF scheme from~\cite{Emiliano2018}, where setpoints of DERs are continuously updated to drive the inverter power outputs to AC OPF solutions, and a robust optimization-based adaptive droop tuning scheme \cite{KyriDroop2018}.
+For the purposes of this case study, PV irradiance data of a variable sky day from \cite{GAGNEPVDATA} is used.
 The obtained voltage profile when no control actions are taken is shown in Fig.~\ref{fig:v_comp_opf}(a).
 Even though reference \cite{Emiliano2018} suggests setpoint updates with a 1-second time step, for fair comparison and taking into account communication bottlenecks, the online OPF scheme is configured to send the setpoint updates every \SI{30}{\second}.
-The obtained voltage profiles when employing online OPF and online droop scheduling are shown in Fig.~\ref{fig:v_comp_opf}.
+The obtained voltage profiles when employing online OPF, robust optimization-based adaptive droop tuning, and online droop scheduling are shown in Fig.~\ref{fig:v_comp_opf}.
 As can be seen from the figure, the online OPF scheme struggles to contain voltages when the network is subjected to very volatile PV injections.
-The lack of performance results from the fact that the setpoints are updated only every \SI{30}{\second}, and that in between the time steps the voltage support is not actively provided.
+The lack of performance results from the fact that the setpoints are updated only every \SI{30}{\second}, and that in between the time steps, the voltage support is not actively provided.
 On the other hand, droop control reacts proportionally to the voltage deviation and provides voltage control at all times.
-Therefore, the online droop scheduling scheme capitalizes both on regular parameter updates, driving the system towards optimal operation, and fast local control.
+Therefore, the two considered droop-based schemes capitalize on regular parameter updates and fast local control, driving the system toward optimal operation.
+It can furthermore be observed that the robust optimization-based control strategy employs significantly more control effort compared to the droop-scheduling approach, as the voltages are kept well below the allowable limit.
+Additionally, more computational effort is necessary for the solution of the robust optimization since the optimization problem is solved to convergence, whereas in the proposed droop scheduling approach, only a single primal-dual update is performed at each time step.